sergeigribanov/bbggLimits2018/README.md

 . run3.sh
 ```

-The process may take a while to complete, especially when running with many categories.
+The process may take a while to complete, especially when running with many categories (about 30 minuts for 2D method).

 ### Notes on datacards and limits